surafelamsalu21/Herbal-plant-classification-and-description/README.md

 # Herbal-plant-classification-and-description
-Dr. Birhanu's Idea to put available dataset for others to try
+Dr. Birhanu's Idea to make it available dataset for others to try